Author, Andrew Gibson

 What are the costs?

-There are two costs you need to be aware of: transfer fees and exchange rates.
+When you exchange currency, there are two costs you need to be aware of:

 The transfer fees are more visible.